bauripalash/article-archive/tech/2018-09-19-What-I-Learnt-After-Being-Disconnected-For-10-Days.md

 # What I Learnt After Being Disconnected For 10 Days

-I was that kind of guy who uses lots of internet (Actually Too Much..) but unfortunately my phone's charging port got damaged so I had no way left other than sending it to Service Center.
-The guy there told me it's gonna take a while.
+I was the kind of guy who uses the internet a lot (too much actually :P ..), unfortunately my phone's charging port got damaged and I had no choice but to send it to the Service Center.
+The guy there told me it would take a while.

-> ### I knew for these days I'll not be able to use internet so I'll not able to upload any articles.
+> ### I knew I wouldn't be able to use the internet for the following few days, and hence, would also not be able to upload any articles.

-Actually I use internet on my pc via USB Tethering from my phone , so there was no chance of uploading new contents.
+Actually, I use internet on my pc by USB Tethering my phone, so there was no chance of uploading new content.

-> ### I learnt few things these days.
+> ### I learnt a few things these days.

-I was disconnected, left with a old keypad phone.
-Actually it helped to get rid of overuse of internet and concentrate more on my studies.
+I was disconnected, left with an old keypad phone.
+Actually it helped to get rid of the overuse of internet and concentrate more on my studies.
 I started visiting nearby places more often.
-I started hanging out with my friends with phone calls rather than texting.
+I started hanging out with my friends and also converse through phone calls rather than texting.

-I usually spend most of time building.
-But as the internet was gone i was creating designs of my inventions by hand with pen and pencil.
+I usually spend most of time creating and designing.
+But as I was offline, I was creating designs of my inventions by hand with pen and pencil.

-As my resources was limited , I was kinda lost for first few days but then after things got better.
+As my resources were limited, I was kinda lost for the first few days, but then things got better.

-Inventor Palash Bauri returned, I built some new gadgets.
-I read more books.
+Inventor Palash Bauri returned, I built some new gadgets, I read more books.

-> ### Something inside me was changed.
-My Inventor self was on front again.
+> ### Something inside me changed.
+My Inventor self was in front again.

-I think , Everybody who uses internet a lot should take a break and enjoy the surroundings.
+I believe that everybody who uses the internet a lot should take a break and enjoy their surroundings.
 Just Try it once!😉